Made man: Privileges

-After the induction ceremony the associate becomes a made man and holds the rank of soldier (soldato) in the Mafia hierarchy.
+After the induction ceremony, the associate becomes a made man and holds the rank of soldier (soldato) in the Mafia hierarchy.
 He is given responsibilities and receives benefits.
 A made man enjoys the full protection and backing of the Mafia establishment as long as he remains in favor and earns enough money, a percentage of which must be passed up the hierarchy.
 A made man is traditionally seen as "untouchable" by fellow criminals; he is to be respected and feared.
 To strike, let alone kill, a made man for any reason without the permission of the Mafia family leadership is punished by death, regardless of whether or not the perpetrator had a legitimate grievance.

 An example of this type of retribution was discussed in the non-fiction book Wiseguy, and dramatized in the 1990 film Goodfellas, which chronicles the life of Henry Hill, who was a Lucchese crime family associate turned FBI informant.
 It involved the circumstances of the disappearance of Tommy DeSimone, a fellow Lucchese associate who was allegedly killed by the Gambino crime family.
-His offense was that he murdered made man William "Billy Batts" Bentvena (a member of the Gambino crew led by then caporegime and future boss John Gotti) without permission.
+His offense was that he murdered made man William "Billy Batts" Bentvena who was a made member and who was a close friend to future boss John Gotti without permission.
 A made man can, however, be killed if a good enough reason is provided and the Mafia family's leadership grants permission.